Second and Third-Trimester Medication Abortion: Induction Abortion

 An injection to induce fetal demise is sometimes given through the woman's abdomen or cervix.
 This elective step is commonly taken beyond the 22nd week of pregnancy to prevent a live birth.

-The first medication, Mifegyne®, is given at the abortion facility.
+The first medication, Mifeprex®, is given at the abortion facility.
 It softens and opens the cervix.
 The woman is free to return home and may start bleeding after 12 hours.

-After the abortion, women remain in the clinic for up to two days, depending on their health.
+After the abortion, the woman will remain in the clinic for up to two days, depending on her health.

 A follow-up appointment will be given one to two weeks after the abortion.
 If the reason for the termination is a fetal anomaly, the doctor will then review any post-mortem findings with the parents.